liorcodev/extreme-router/README.md

 - **`new Extreme<T>(options?: Options<T>)`**: Creates a new router instance.
   - `options.storeFactory`: A function that returns a new store object for each registered route.
 Defaults to `() => Object.create(null)`.
   - `options.plugins`: An array of plugin functions (`Plugin[]`) to register automatically when the router is created.
 Defaults to `[]`.
 Plugins will be applied (and sorted by priority) before any manual `router.use()` calls.
+  - `options.allowRegisterUpdateExisting`: If set to `true`, calling `router.register()` for a path that is already registered will not throw an error; instead, it will return the existing store object for that path, allowing you to update or modify its data.
+If `false` (default), attempting to register an already registered path will throw an error.
+This option only affects exact path matches and does not merge or update routes with different parameterizations or plugin handling.
 - **`router.use(plugin: Plugin): this`**: Registers a plugin function and returns the router instance, allowing method chaining.
   - Example:
     ```typescript